SRIRUPINPOTULA/CSE-515-Project/Phase_3/README.md

 │
 ├── Database/                   # Contains the db and json files │
-└── Report/                     # Contains the report for Phase-2
+└── Report/                     # Contains the report for Phase-3
 ```

 ## 1. Code:
 This directory consists of all the tasks' codes, including preprocessing and actual tasks.

 ### Util:

-This Directory Consists of the corrected phase-1 code.

 KMeans.py: The python file consists of implementation code for KMeans, used as part of Task-1,2,3.